-Tickets are $14 for adults and $12 for students of all ages.
+Tickets are $29 for adults and $22 for students of any age.

-Ballroom dance parties are offered the first and third Saturday of every month October-May, and on the third Saturday of every month June-September, from 7-10 p.m. in the dance studio.
+Ballroom dance parties are offered on the first and third Saturday of every month October through May, and the third Saturday of every month June through September, from 7-10 p.m. in the dance studio.

 Tom Larson will offer a dance lesson during the first hour.
-The foxtrot and swing will be taught on March 17.
-This is an opportunity to have fun trying out new dance skills in a relaxed and comfortable environment.
+The rumba and swing will be taught on Dec.
+15. This is an opportunity to have fun trying out new dance skills in a relaxed and comfortable environment.
 Dancers of all experience levels are welcome.
 Admission is $12 per person.